AnirudhDaya/Docker-for-Next/README.md

 - Includes all environment variable handling from option 2
 - Adds Prisma-specific configuration in Dockerfile
 - Sets up proper DATABASE_URL handling for Prisma

+### 4. Production Branch Setup

+When enabled, sets up a dual-environment workflow:
+- Main branch for testing/staging environment
+- Prod branch for production environment
+- Automatic port configuration (e.g., 3000 for test, custom port for production)
+- Separate domain configuration for each environment
+- Automated PR creation for synchronizing changes to production

+## Deployment Workflow

+### Test Environment (Main Branch)
+1. Push code to the main branch
+2. GitHub Actions deploys to the test environment
+3. Application is available at your test domain

+### Production Environment (Prod Branch)
+1. After successful test deployment, a PR is created to update the prod branch
+2. Merge the PR to deploy to production
+3. GitHub Actions deploys to the production environment
+4. Application is available at your production domain and custom port

 ## Requirements